hauru/sequelize-to-json/README.md

 Serialization can be performed according to named _schemes_, of which any number can be defined for a model.
 A scheme specifies the properties to be be included or excluded in the result, and can also provide schemes to use for associated models.

+_Should_ work with both Sequelize 3.x and 4.x.
+Examples provided in this document are based on Sequelize 3.
+See [here](http://docs.sequelizejs.com/manual/tutorial/upgrade-to-v4.html) for the list of changes introduced in the new major release of Sequelize.

+Proper test suite is the next thing on the roadmap.
+Until it comes into existence the package shoud not be considered stable.

 `sequelize-to-json` requires Node 4.4.x or later.

 ## Installation